meltyourface/blank/posts/Esoteric-significance-of-Saturn/Exploring-Saturns-Esoteric-Connections-on-Qabalistic-Tree-of-Life/index.md

 6. Saturn and the 32 Paths of Wisdom

-Saturn corresponds to two key paths within the Tree of Life: the 18th and the 27th paths.
+**Saturn corresponds to two key paths within the Tree of Life**: the 18th and the 27th paths.

 a.
 The 18th Path